 Not only does pulse come as strips, it can be purchased as small pulse sprinkles, which is how we usually eat it at home.
-I think it’s the most affordable way to get seaweed into your diet, because it’s really nutrient dense (add nutrition facts) and it’s super easy to use.
+I think it’s the most affordable way to get seaweed into your diet, because it’s really nutrient dense and it’s super easy to use.
 Buy a big bag or find it in bulk, and then sprinkle it on everything.
-If you sniff the bad it’s going to smell like fish food, but in small doses it doesn’t taste like much at all.
+If you sniff the bag it’s going to smell like fish food, but in small doses it doesn’t taste like much at all.

 10. Seaweed bacon Crisps

 My friend shared these little snacks with me a few weeks ago, and while I’m not so sure how much they really taste like bacon, they are totally delicious with a great sweet + salty flavor.
 These are a great new addition to your snacking situation!
 Is it going to fool anyone into thinking it’s real bacon?
 No, of course not.
 But it’s so stupid good, who cares?!
 Other great options are those nori snack packs, but the packaging is super wasteful, so choose mindfully.